fix8mt/fiber/README.md

 The fiber entry point `read_nb(int rdcnt)` will read `rdcnt` messages.
 Each message consists of a variable header (length 12 - 16 bytes);
 a variable body (length 80 - 102) and a fixed length trailer (length 10).
 Bytes are chosen randomly from a Base64 string.
-Each component of the message is read using the method `read_some()` which will randmonly choose to _not_ fully complete a read (50% of the time), randomly reading some count less than requested.
+Each component of the message is read using the method `read_some()` which will randomly choose to _not_ fully complete a read (50% of the time), randomly reading some count less than requested.
 Reading will continue, yielding to the caller when insufficient data is available.

 `read_some()` will also randomnly throw a `std::runtime_error`. `read_nb()` catches any exception and assigns it to a `std::exception_ptr`.
 If